The National Health Service Corps (NHSC) Rural Community LRP is for providers working to combat the opioid epidemic in the nation’s rural communities.

 What if I don’t respond in time?

 If you miss the deadline for the Confirmation of Interest process, we may not consider your application.
-You will then need to apply to a future NHSC Rural Community LRP application cycle.
-During that cycle, you will compete with other providers based on the program requirements.

 Who makes award determinations?